DHA for Kids: Benefits for Your Child’s Brain

 Breast milk and infant formula supplemented with DHA, are ideal.

-However, breast milk is a likely good source of DHA if mom’s diet is rich in DHA foods.
+However, breast milk is a likely good source of DHA only if mom’s diet is rich in DHA foods.

-DHA for Kids: They Aren’t Getting Enough
+DHA Deficiency: Many Kids Aren’t Getting Enough

 Many experts advise consuming pre-formed DHA in order to reach and maintain ideal brain concentrations and related brain functions.